 Letha Yoga is performed with a partner.
 One person serves as the “receiver”, and while performing a posture, the other person, the “giver” can assist by deepening the posture, massaging muscles that might not be easily soothed through self-care, or assisting with alignment.
 Energy healing is also incorporated into Letha Yoga, with the giver using her or his palms to transmit healing energy (generated through breath) to the receiver.

 Ashtanga Yoga is a particular style of yoga developed by Pattabi Jois in India; most vinyasa style yoga practices have Ashtanga Yoga in their lineage.
 It is generally done in an unheated environment and consists of a pre-defined sequence of movements that are believed to help heal the body.
 Worth and Debby Kirkman have been practicing Ashtanga Yoga for over 15 years and invite you to reach out if you're interested.
 If you are interested in formal Ashtanga practice in Western Prince William or Fauquier County, see the Ashtanga Resource Page.

-Yin Yoga classes are held at the Riversbend home studio on Saturday mornings, noon - 1:30pm, in Warrenton, VA.
+Yin Yoga classes are held at the Riversbend home studio in Warrenton, VA.
 For more information and the current schedule.
 In addition, you can experience Debby's Yin Yoga classes on Thursday afternoons at Transform Power Yoga in Haymarket, VA.

 Dhanda Yoga: Dhanda Yoga is currently offered monthly at the Powers Farm and Brewery near Warrenton, VA.
 (See Event calendar for the next available "Farm Yoga" session.) $20 admission if pre-registered (Click here), $25 at the door.